ktorio/ktor-documentation/topics/server-typed-auth.md

 ```

 The route builders use Kotlin [context parameters](https://kotlinlang.org/docs/context-parameters.html).
 Kotlin 2.4.0
 enables context parameters by default.
-On earlier versions, enable them in your build script:
+With Kotlin 2.2.x or 2.3.x, enable them in your build script:

 ```kotlin
 kotlin {